jaolejnik/git-gud/gitgud01.md

 ## CREATING A <span class="git"> GIT</span> REPOSITORY
 Let's create a new directory called `repo-test` and then inside this directory create a new file `README.md`.

-Next, run this command to initialize as a git repository:
+Next, run this command to initialize it as a <span class="git">Git</span> repository:
 ```
 $ git init
 ```